xinghaihu/xinghaihu.github.io/README.md

 But how, and what data and method can be used?

 ## Regression, IPS, doubly robust
-There are two principal ideas to handle the problem.
+There are two principal ideas to handle the problem - regression and IPS.

 ### Regression
 The idea is to find a function that uses contexts and actions to predict reward.
 With these function, the optimal action given a context can be found, which is the one with highest reward.
 Similarly, other listed problems can be solved as well.